shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

 7. Re-run the application by clicking this command to restart the service: `cd /root/lab/dd-continuous-profiler-dash2021 && ./gradlew run`{{execute interrupt T2}} (👆_Double click_)

-8. Click the `curl` command below to rerun the query above, or copy, paste, and run the command in the **Terminal** tab:
+8. Click the `curl` command below to rerun the query above, or copy, paste, and run the command in the **Terminal** tab.
+Click the command two or three more times to generate multiple traces.

   `time curl http://localhost:8081/credits?q=jurassic | jq`{{execute T1}}